godstaker/transaction_api/README.md

 - Required permissions for infrastructure provisioning, monitoring, and deployment.
 - Docker, Terraform and Git installed locally.
 - VSCode or any alternative of your preference
-- Preferred IaC tool: Terraform, Github action for CI.
+- IaC tool: Terraform, Github action for CI.

 ## Architecture

 The architecture follows a modular design with separate pipelines for application deployment and infrastructure provisioning.
 The application is currently fully deployed on GKE.
 Here’s a high-level diagram:

 ![transaction_api](https://github.com/user-attachments/assets/cbf227e6-912a-4f6d-8b95-1c5578787c39)
-**Note: The Cloudsql instance is not actually being used, it is to be completed at a later stage to decouple the application**
+**Note: The Cloudsql instance is not actually being used, it is to be completed at a later stage to decouple the application and improve reliability**

 1. **CI/CD Pipeline for Application**:
    - Triggers on code commits, to the the Main branch.